GoogleChrome/ip-protection/Masked-Domain-List.md

 brainient.com                                    | Teads                                                          | Not Impacted By Script Blocking
 ebuzzing.com                                     | Teads                                                          | Not Impacted By Script Blocking
 teads.tv                                         | Teads                                                          | Not Impacted By Script Blocking
+vi.ai                                            | Teads                                                          | Not Impacted By Script Blocking
 tags.tiqcdn.com                                  | Tealium                                                        | Some URLs are Blocked
 tealiumiq.com                                    | Tealium                                                        | Not Impacted By Script Blocking
 tiqcdn.com                                       | Tealium                                                        | Not Impacted By Script Blocking